 Évora – Alentejo region

-Known by the hidden gem of Portugal with a low percentage of the population in Évora you will find plenty of historical buildings and museums to show your kids.
+Known as the hidden gem of Portugal, with a low percentage of the population in Évora, you will find plenty of historical buildings and museums to show your kids.
 You can run and enjoy good food in typical restaurants.

 Algarve – The beaches

-Probably the best known Portugal region and one of the best in the world, Algarve has beaches with gold and soft sand.
-Vilamoura, Portimão, Faro, Alvor, Tavira and Lagos are just a few beaches that you will find in the Algarve and will feel safe for families.
-In Praia dos 2 irmãos (Alvor) you will find a relaxing place to go to the beach and go out to dinner.
-Eat a fish in an Ababuja restaurant and take a walk on the riverside.
-There’s a lot to say about Algarve but you just need to see it for yourself.
+Probably the best-known region in Portugal and one of the best in the world, the Algarve has beaches with gold and soft sand.
+Vilamoura, Portimão, Faro, Alvor, Tavira and Lagos are just a few beaches in the Algarve and feel safe for families.
+In Praia dos 2 irmãos (Alvor), you will find a relaxing place to go to the beach and have dinner.
+Eat a fish in an Ababuja restaurant and walk on the riverside.
+There’s a lot to say about Algarve, but you just need to look at it for yourself.

 Parks for the Kids

-Most of the AquaParks are in Algarve but you also can find them in the north of Portugal.
-Here a list of a few in Algarve:
+Most of the AquaParks are in Algarve, but you can also find them in northern Portugal.
+Here is a list of a few in the Algarve:

-Taking your kids to a park is always the best part of the holidays (for them of course).
-But choose parks where you can also enjoy huge slides and pools.
-In Zoomarine for example you can also find animals like dolphins or seals but also a lot of bird species and you can feel the ambience with the animals.
+Taking your kids to a park is always the best part of the holidays (for them, of course).
+But choose parks where you can also enjoy giant slides and pools.
+In Zoomarine, for example, you can also find animals like dolphins or seals and many bird species and feel the ambience with the animals.

 Pico, Açores – The Island

 Pico Island is one of the 9 islands in the Archipelago and the second-largest island of the Azores.
-In Pico Island, you have a lot of attractions like Gruta das Torres, Museu dos Baleeiros, Casa da Montanha.
+On Pico Island, you have a lot of attractions like Gruta das Torres, Museu dos Baleeiros, and Casa da Montanha.
 Then you have many nautical activities like watching dolphins, diving,

 mountain climbing….
-The island is known for its natural pools, made up from black rock
+The island is known for its natural pools, made up of black rock

 Who to get to Pico Azores

-Visit Azores should be one on your bucket list.
-It’s very easy to get to the island.
-Most of the airlines fly to Ponta Delgada – the larger island and the capital but from this island, you can go to Pico by air or by boat.
+Visit the Azores, which should be on your bucket list.
+It’s straightforward to get to the island.
+Most airlines fly to Ponta Delgada, the more oversized island and the capital, but from this island, you can go to Pico by air or by boat.

 Here are some travel tips: